Youth Work Training

-BA(Hons) take 3 years full time or 5/6 years part time; PG Dip takes 1 year full time or 2 years part time
+BA(Hons) takes 3 years full time or 5/6 years part time; PG Dip takes 1 year full time or 2 years part time

 For those whose main career is youth work, working on par with teachers, social workers etc.

-- QCF Level 3 Certificate in Youth Work Practice (minimum 27 credits)
+- Level 3 Certificate in Youth Work Practice (minimum 27 credits)

-- QCF Level 2 Certificate in Youth Work Practice (minimum 26 credits)
+- Level 2 Certificate in Youth Work Practice (minimum 26 credits)

-For those working in a supporting role to professionally qualified workers (often this is not an individuals' main career and they may do this work in the evenings in addition to their main job)
+For those working in a supporting role to professionally qualified workers (often this is not an individuals' main career and they may do this work in addition to their main job)

 Professional Youth Worker